mmercedes/ghb/README.md

 - works for github.com and enterprise github instances
 - backup all gists or those matching a regular expression
 - delete gists older than x number of days or matching a regular expression
-- clone all of your starred respositories into a backup folder
+- backup all of your starred respositories
+- backup all repos you own, contribute to, or owned by an orgnization you are apart of

 ### Usage
 ```